Skip to content

 4. Look for Brand-Specific Cold-Climate Designations

-• Mitsubishi: Must say "H2i" or "H2i Plus" or "Hyper-Heating"
+• Mitsubishi: must say "H2i" or "H2i Plus" or "Hyper-Heating"

-• Bosch: Must be "IDS Ultra" (not standard IDS).
+• Bosch: must be "IDS Ultra" (not standard IDS)

-• Carrier: Look for 27VNA1 or 37MUHA model numbers
+• Carrier: look for 27VNA1 or 37MUHA model numbers

-• Fujitsu: Halcyon or XLTH
+• Fujitsu: Halcyon or XLTH designation

 Colorado Rebate Requirements